 The downside of Microblading

 Microblading is quite expensive and can be a deep spend depending on where you get it done.
 Furthermore, because Microblading breaks the skin, there is a risk of infection as well.
-However, stylists usually provide aftercare in the form of a rub or oil to minimise infection risk.
+However, stylists usually provide aftercare as a rub or oil to minimise infection risk.

-Whilst there are definitely benefits to the semi-permanent nature of Microblading if it is done badly or you regret your choice, it is difficult to conceal and undo.
+Whilst there are definitely benefits to the semi-permanent nature of Microblading, if it is poorly done or you regret your choice, it is difficult to conceal and undo.

 What are the main differences between Brow Lamination and Microblading?

-- Longevity: Brow Lamination is a perm whilst microblading is a tattoo.
-Lamination lasts for 3-6 weeks whilst microblading lasts for 2 ½ years on average.
+- Longevity: Brow Lamination is a perm, whilst microblading is a tattoo.
+Lamination lasts 3-6 weeks, while microblading lasts 2 ½ years on average.

 Brow Lamination vs Microblading: In Conclusion

-Only when informed can we make the right and proper decision.
-We hope this breakdown of Brow Lamination and Microblading has made it all clear what the two treatments are, their benefits, their drawbacks and their differences.
+Only when informed, can we make the right and proper decision.
+We hope this breakdown of Brow Lamination and Microblading has made it clear what the two treatments are, their benefits, drawbacks and differences.

-And, no matter which treatment you choose, make sure you research the company or clinic you are visiting.
-Check their reviews and see what other customers are saying before making your choice!
+And, no matter which treatment you choose, research the company or clinic you visit.
+Check their reviews and see what other customers say before choosing!